 Here's a look at the main types of hard surface flooring - I'm leaving out carpeting in this piece.
 My rankings are not based on good chemistry, a Dimensional Change Coefficient for instance.
 I can only find those for wood, so I'm using recommended expansion gaps.
 That's the most across-the-board factor I can find, how much space we are to leave between the edge of the flooring and the walls or other vertical surfaces, though there are ranges within each.

-So which are the best, 'best' in our case meaning they change the least?
+So which change the least?
 We'll go best to worst.
 I'll list the ranges of expansion gaps I could find, but keep in mind that whatever floor you buy, your instructions will give you your exact number.

 Expansion Gap: 0mm

 These are designed to not react at all to standard indoor environmental changes.
 In fact, the installation relies on that.
 These are placed snug against each other, and snug against the walls.
 That's what keeps them in place.